cengizsevimli/docs/en/guide/index.md

 description: "Nuxt is a progressive framework based on Vue.js to create modern web applications.
 It is based on Vue.js official libraries (vue, vue-router and vuex) and powerful development tools (webpack, Babel and PostCSS)."
 ---

 > Nuxt is a progressive framework based on Vue.js to create modern web applications.
 It is based on Vue.js official libraries (vue, vue-router and vuex) and powerful development tools (webpack, Babel and PostCSS).
-Nuxt goal is to make web development powerful and performant with a great developer experience in mind.
+Nuxt's goal is to make web development powerful and performant with a great developer experience in mind.

 ## What is NuxtJS?